 There are a host of Hollywood types in Santa Fe.
 Stars like Gene Hackman, Val Kilmer, Wes Studi, Julia Roberts, Shirley MacLaine, and Ally MacGraw have called or do call Santa Fe home.
 It’s not uncommon to see famous people around town doing things ordinary people do.
 Most of the locals don’t really care and treat them like every other person, which is why celebrities like it here.

 13. Learn to appreciate art

 Santa Fe is the third largest art market in the country.
 But the story really started about 100 years ago when artists began flocking to the area.
 Painters and photographers from the East Coast especially began coming for the dramatic light, epic landscapes and new subject matter.
 With their big-money patrons in the big cities, they were able to make a living here in New Mexico while popularizing the area.
 More artists came.
 Many settled into the adobe homes that line Canyon Road.
-Others, like Georgia O’Keefe, ventured further afield to places like Abiquiui and Taos.
+Others, like Georgia O’Keeffe (If you’re a fan, be sure to visit the Georgia O’Keeffe Museum and Ghost Ranch!), ventured further afield to places like Abiquiu and Taos.

-For awhile Santa Fe was known for its western art, but these days it produces a wide variety of styles and media that appeal to anyone who appreciates art.
-Check out our Santa Fe Art Gallery Guide or check out which museums are open during COVID.
+For a while Santa Fe was known for its western art, but these days it produces a wide variety of styles and media that appeal to anyone who appreciates art.
+Check out our Santa Fe Art Gallery Guide.

 Santa Feans love to feel like they have the inside scoop on the best auto mechanic, tree guy, electrician or whatever.
 The reason is because it can be hard to find the right person to take care of your home, auto, etc and even harder to find someone to show up on time.
 When you find the right person it’s awesome.
 But the process for getting there can be hectic.
 If you need some help, check out the Santa Fe business directory to find reputable local businesses that can take care of all your needs.